Oleksandr Bondarenko (economist): Career

 2007-2008 - Assistant Chairman of the Finance and Banking Committee of the Verkhovna Rada of Ukraine (USAID Parliamentary Internship Program), Kyiv.

 For 12 years he worked in a number of manufacturing companies, held leading positions.
 Among them are the British-Dutch concern Unilever, the Ukrainian-Bulgarian manufacturer PIRANA and the VERDANI plant.

 Since 2017, co-founder and manager of several companies in the field of food and retail.

 He is also a member of the Advisory Board in a number of Ukrainian companies in the Consumer Goods industry.

 In 2019-2020 - Head of the Dnipropetrovsk Regional State Administration.

-From December 2020 - Member of the Dnipropetrovsk Regional Council, member of the Budget Committee.
+From December 2020 - Member of the Dnipropetrovsk Oblast Council, member of the Budget Committee.

+Oleksandr Bondarenko is a regular member of the working group of the Verkhovna Rada Committee on Economic Development and Development of Industrial Parks, and a member of the working group on the opening of the Mlynyshche-Slipce border crossing point.
+As part of this, he is engaged in developing green energy and attracting investors to energy projects within the framework of NOVO industrial parks.

+He is a regular participant in international and national conferences, including CEE Property Forum 2023, Rebuilding Ukraine Roundtable in Warsaw, Agro-Food Panel in Toronto, Investment Forum in Washington, D.C., Update in Ukraine: Rebuilding and integration, Ukraine Recovery Conference - URC2024, a program of the German Ministry of Economy, BUSINESS FRANCE forum, Europe-Poland-Ukraine conference: Cooperate Together'24, participant of Davos.Didgital-2025 panel Community and Inclusion: Building the Next WebDate/Time.
+Member of the European Economic Association.

 Head of the Dnipropetrovsk Regional State Administration

 September 13, 2019 - appointed head of the Dnipropetrovsk Regional State Administration.

 On December 17, 2019, Oleksandr Bondarenko presented the program of the region's development strategy.
 The main areas identified were airport construction, investment attraction, environmental programs to reduce air emissions, as well as repaired roads, schools, kindergartens and hospitals, SMART projects, the Euro- and Euro-Atlantic integration program and founding of new regional territorial communities.
 The presentation gathered more than 600 guests - leaders of communities and cities of the region, public activists, business representatives.

 On September 16, 2020, construction of a new, modern airport in Dnipro began.